 |---|---|---|---|---|---|---|

-Why it ranks first overall: Bark balances monitoring with privacy better than anything else I’ve tested, making it the best parental control app for most families.
+Why it ranks highly: Bark balances monitoring with privacy better than most of apps on the market, making it one of the best parental control app for most families.
 It monitors 30+ social media platforms, texts, emails, and web activity using AI to flag only what matters – not every message.
 Parents get alerts about potential risks like bullying, drugs, or self-harm without having to read every conversation.
 As 95% of teens use social media daily (Pew Research Center), Bark’s coverage across iPhone, Android, and desktop platforms makes it one of the best parental monitoring apps available in 2025.

 What I liked: